techiemum/Xplory/README.md

 ## - Target audience

+Parents, Dog Owners/Walkers, Health enthusiasts, Coffee lovers, Park Visitors ,Tourists

 ## - Tech stack	GENERAL

-- Our general tech stack that we are using is React as a front end, which is styled with some CSS
+- Our general tech stack that we are using is React as a front end, which is styled with some CSS.

 # R2	Dataflow Diagram